Perdoceo Education (NASDAQ:PRDO) Releases Q4 2021 Earnings Guidance

-Perdoceo Education (NASDAQ:PRDO) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $0.300-$0.330 for the period, compared to the Thomson Reuters consensus estimate of $0.370.
+Perdoceo Education (NASDAQ:PRDO) updated its fourth quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of $0.300-$0.330 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.370.
 The company issued revenue guidance of -.Perdoceo Education also updated its FY 2021 guidance to $1.600-$1.630 EPS.

-Perdoceo Education (NASDAQ:PRDO) last posted its quarterly earnings data on Thursday, November 4th.
-The company reported $0.45 EPS for the quarter, beating the Zacks’ consensus estimate of $0.38 by $0.07.
-Perdoceo Education had a net margin of 17.78% and a return on equity of 19.97%.
-The firm had revenue of $174.00 million for the quarter, compared to the consensus estimate of $170.99 million.
-During the same period in the prior year, the firm posted $0.35 EPS.
-The firm’s revenue was up 2.9% compared to the same quarter last year.
-Analysts forecast that Perdoceo Education will post 1.61 EPS for the current year.
+Several equities analysts have recently issued reports on the stock.
+Zacks Investment Research upgraded shares of Perdoceo Education from a sell rating to a hold rating in a report on Thursday, October 7th.
+Barrington Research reiterated a buy rating and set a $20.00 target price on shares of Perdoceo Education in a report on Thursday, September 16th.
+Finally, TheStreet lowered shares of Perdoceo Education from a b- rating to a c rating in a report on Monday, August 9th.

+In other Perdoceo Education news, SVP John Robert Kline sold 30,000 shares of Perdoceo Education stock in a transaction that occurred on Tuesday, November 9th.
+The shares were sold at an average price of $10.43, for a total value of $312,900.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+3.55% of the stock is owned by insiders.

 An institutional investor recently raised its position in Perdoceo Education stock.
-Morgan Stanley lifted its holdings in Perdoceo Education Co.
-(NASDAQ:PRDO) by 0.7% during the second quarter, according to the company in its most recent filing with the SEC.
-The fund owned 430,595 shares of the company’s stock after buying an additional 2,889 shares during the quarter.
-Morgan Stanley owned approximately 0.61% of Perdoceo Education worth $5,283,000 as of its most recent filing with the SEC.
-Hedge funds and other institutional investors own 87.66% of the company’s stock.
+Morgan Stanley grew its holdings in shares of Perdoceo Education Co.
+(NASDAQ:PRDO) by 0.7% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 430,595 shares of the company’s stock after acquiring an additional 2,889 shares during the period.
+Morgan Stanley owned about 0.61% of Perdoceo Education worth $5,283,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+87.66% of the stock is owned by institutional investors.

 Perdoceo Education Company Profile